Complete Game Logic with Sabotage: Axiomatization

-This section introduces natural proof calculi for \glmurlname and \glrulesname.
-We also recall Kozen's original calculus for the \lmuname and its monotone variant, since completeness for the above game logics is obtained from completeness for the \lmuname.
+This section introduces natural proof calculi for \glmurlshortname and \glsshortname.
+Kozen's original calculus for \lmushortname and its monotone variant are recalled, since completeness for these game logics is obtained from completeness for the \lmuname.